 Yet I’ve found that I’m most productive in the morning.
 If I have something important I need to tackle at work, I like to get there early while my mind is fresh and things are a bit quieter.
 I try to do my devotions (She Reads Truth is great!) in the morning before life gets in the way and I’m distracted.
 I also typically write blog posts and edit photos in the morning.
 It’s just an easier time to get things done!

-But of course to do all this, I had to become a morning person.
+But of course, to do all this, I had to become a morning person.
 It wasn’t easy but I think these tips will help!
+Here are a few tips that will help you become a morning person.